Can Jungle Scout Help You Uncover Hidden Amazon Gold Mines?

 The Jungle Scout Chrome Extension is an extension that installs on your web browser and helps you evaluate products and keywords that you have found.

-The Chrome Extension is a one-off cost and is designed to be used when you’re running searches on Amazon but it can’t find you niche products you’re not already aware of.
+The Chrome Extension has an annual fee and is designed to be used when you’re running searches on Amazon but it can’t find you niche products you’re not already aware of.
 There is a Lite version and the Jungle Scout Pro version of the extension which includes some additional options (see Lite vs Pro for a breakdown).

 The Web App allows you to search for and find niches; the Chrome Extension allows to evaluate products, niches and search terms.
 They have different purposes.